Bodies exhumed of Kashmir civilians killed in disputed raid

-SRINAGAR, India (AP) — Authorities in Indian-controlled Kashmir on Thursday ordered an investigation into a police raid that killed four people — and later exhumed two bodies and returned them to families who claim Indian troops used their relatives as human shields and executed them in cold blood.
+SRINAGAR, India (AP) — Authorities in Indian-controlled Kashmir ordered an investigation into a police raid that killed four people and later Thursday exhumed two bodies and returned them to families who say Indian troops shot them in cold blood.

 Police earlier said the two civilians died in crossfire when government forces on Monday attacked suspected rebels in Srinagar, the divided region's main city.

-Witnesses and families of the civilians and one suspected rebel have denied the police version of events, saying they were deliberately killed by Indian troops while being used human amid a standoff.
+Witnesses and families of the civilians and one suspected rebel have denied the police version of events, saying they were deliberately killed by Indian troops while being used as a human shield in the standoff.

 Police said the rebels included a Pakistani citizen, but offered no evidence.
 They also described one of the civilians as an “overground worker,” a term Indian authorities use for rebel sympathizers and their civilian supporters.